Central Otago Airport: Local opposition

-Muted reaction from industry and political groups
+Industrial and local government responses

 The proposal received some initial support from industry groups, although Air New Zealand has since confirmed that its focus is on "rebuilding its network after the covid border closure" and that further airport infrastructure "is first and foremost a matter for airport companies and local communities."
 Air New Zealand's former deputy chair, Norm Thompson, says he "doesn't buy the need for a Tarras terminal" as the Central Otago region already has three significant airports - Queenstown, Dunedin and Invercargill - all with remaining capacity.
 Glen Sowry, Chief Executive of Queenstown Airport Corporation, has labelled the plans for an airport at Tarras as "absolute nonsense".
 Queenstown’s Sowry says CIAL’s population graphics are “factually incorrect” and its shareholder-return claims on investment in a greenfield airport off the mark.

 Politicians from the region have voiced concern at the proposals.
 Queenstown-Lakes District mayor Jim Boult believed the proposal was not financially viable and would never go ahead.
 The site was unsuitable due to winter fog, inadequate transport links to Queenstown (it is over an hour's drive away) and a lack of potential aviation customers.